ParceledTongue/fs-and-lambdas/README.md

-# f's and &lambda;'s
+# __f's and &lambda;'s__
-## A Scheme implementation of Tic-Tac-Toe

-Ever wanted to play Tic-Tac-Toe without the convenience of a pesky persistent state?
-Have I got the pointless creation for you!
+## the state-free tic-tac-toe nobody asked for

+_f's and &lambda;'s_ is a Racket implementation of tic-tac-toe.
+Since everything it does is functionally pure (aside from printing to the terminal), it can't actually remember the board between turns. ~~I'm not sure why anyone would ever want to, but~~ here's how to play:

+`; TODO`